developmentseed/osm-teams/README.md

 ## Testing

-This project Cypress for end-to-end testing.
+This project uses Cypress for end-to-end testing.
 To run once:

     yarn e2e